And why does the New York Times seem to think that it's packaging?

 Think about that for a moment.

-Now, if if it starts to look like Obama's been handed the questions in advance, and trust me, it may look like that for a while.
+Now, if it starts to look like Obama's been handed the questions in advance, and trust me, it may look like that for a while.

 They don't need to have a meeting about this stuff.

-Because they know the areas that are the safe zone with each other and the wink and the nod that they consider to be his safe zone, they will ask Romney anything controversial.
+They don't need to have faxes going back and forth because they know the areas that are the safe zone with each other and the wink and the nod that they consider to be his safe zone.

-So these events, moderated, so-called moderated, in quotation marks, by the old mainstream media lapdogs, are actually called debates.
+So these events, moderated, so-called moderated in quotation marks by the old mainstream media lapdogs are actually called debates.

 They are no more debates than they are propaganda forums.